 - Access the role's contextual menu and click Edit.

 - Click Submit.

 How to Manage Privileges for Course and Organization Roles

 You can permit or restrict more than 100 privileges available for all custom course and organization roles and for standard course and organization roles except Student and Guest.

 With these privileges, users can have more granular permissions that align closely with what they are expected to do in Blackboard Learn.
 This flexibility focuses on separating course design privileges from teaching privileges.
 This is particularly important to institutions that have strict expectations about the responsibilities of different types of faculty and staff.

-- In the Administrator Panel, in the Users section, select Course/Organization Roles.
+- In the Administrator Panel in the Users section, click Course/Organization Roles.

 - On the Course/Organization Roles page, access the role's contextual menu.

-- Select Privileges.
+- Click Privileges.
 The Manage Privileges page lists the privileges you can assign.
-A green checkmark indicates that the privilege is assigned to this role.
+A green check mark indicates that the privilege is assigned to this role.
 To learn more about course role privileges, see the Privileges Descriptions Spreadsheet.

 - On the Manage Privileges page, select the check box of any privilege you want to assign to this course or organization role.
 To select all privileges displayed on the page, select the check mark in the column heading.

-- On the action bar, select Permit Privileges.
+- On the action bar, click Permit Privileges.

 - Select the check box of any privileges you want to exclude from this course or organization role.

-- On the action bar, select Restrict Privileges.
+- On the action bar, click Restrict Privileges.

 - Click OK.